SimonVillalonIT/SimonVillalonIT/README.md

 - 👋 Hi, I’m @SimonVillalonIT
 - 👀 I’m interested in be a FullStackDeveloper
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning NestJS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 SimonVillalonIT/SimonVillalonIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.